pkorduan/kvmobile/README.md

 Download von gebauten Versionen für Android (apk-Dateien): https://gdi-service.de/public/kvmobile/

 # Change log
+## 1.11.1
+	* Features
+  	* Jump from Parent to Client form and vise versa.
+## 1.11.0
+	* Maintainance
+  	* Konfiguration from Server not from configurations file in apk.
 ## 1.10.5
 	* Bugfix
   	* Add layerGroup to map when saveGeometry of first object in layer.